semabit/cordova-splash/README.md

      $ cordova-splash --use-storyboard=true

+#### Android v6
+ To generate splashscreens for cordova-android v6, use the following:

+     $ cordova-splash --android-old=true

 #### Notes:

 - Your `config.ml` file will not be updated by the tool (because images are automatically created in the good folders)